The Nebraska Center for the Book

 Mildred Bennett Award

-The award recognizes an individual who has made a significant contribution to the fostering of the literary tradition in Nebraska.
+The Mildred Bennett Award recognizes an individual who has made a significant contribution to the fostering of the literary tradition in Nebraska.
 Its purpose is to remind us all of the literary and intellectual traditions that enrich our lives and mold our world.
-The recipient is nominated by the local book festival committee and approved by the Nebraska Center for the Book Board.
-The Mildred Bennett Award is presented annually at the Nebraska Book Festival by the Nebraska Center for the Book.
+The Mildred Bennett Award is presented at the Nebraska Book Festival or the Celebration of Nebraska Books/Annual Meeting of the Nebraska Center for the Book.

 Biography